 Environments help you better filter issues, releases, and user feedback in the Issue Details page of sentry.io.
 On that page, you can view information about a specific environment, focusing on the most recent release.
 If you’re using a multi-staged release process, you can also select a different default environment and set conditions that match the

 Use projects to separate different services or applications, and environments to separate different environments or release stages within each.
-If you've selected one or more projects in the global header of Sentry's web UI, the environment selector shows only environments associated with events from the selected projects.
+If you've selected one or more projects in the filters of Sentry's web UI, the environment selector shows only environments associated with events from the selected projects.

 Sentry automatically creates environments when it receives an event with the environment tag.
 Environments are case sensitive.
 You can also create an environment when you first

 init your SDK, as documented for each SDK.

 If an issue has events from multiple environments, the issue will appear when you select any of those environments.
 Sentry defines an issue as a grouping of similar events.
 If you tag one or more events within an issue with a specific environment, that issue will appear in your view when filtered by that environment.
 For example, if an issue is composed of one event tagged with

 Production and one event tagged with

 Staging, the issue will appear in your view when filtering by

 Production, as well as by